jeromecoupe/jco_catcount/README.md

 * Optional
 * Determines the channel of entries you want to count (useful if you use the same category for various channels)
 * You can use not clause: `channel="not channel1|channel2"`

+#Multiple site manager
+* compatible
+* only returns entries belonging to the current site
+* no `site="1"` parameter but can be easily added if needed (ping me)